 Despite a successful campaign this summer against the self-proclaimed Islamic State in Sirte, a war-weary Libya is still wracked by mounting internal divisions, and its United Nations-backed unity government remains fragile.
-Jonathan Winer, who has served as the U.S. State Department’s special envoy for Libya, will reflect on his tenure in a tumultuous period, Libya’s prospects for the future, and what the next U.S. administration and the international community can do to help.
+Jonathan Winer, who served as the U.S. State Department’s special envoy for Libya, reflected on his tenure in a tumultuous period, Libya’s prospects for the future, and what the next U.S. administration and the international community can do to help.

 William J. Burns

 William J. Burns is president of the Carnegie Endowment for International Peace.
 He previously served as U.S. deputy secretary of state.

 Frederic Wehrey is a senior fellow in the Middle East Program at the Carnegie Endowment for International Peace.